 clas·si·cal con·di·tion·ng PSYCHOLOGY noun

-- A learning process that occurs when two stimuli are repeatedly paired; a response that is at first elicited by the second stimulus is eventually elicited by the first stimulus alone.
+- A learning process that occurs when two stimuli are repeatedly paired; a response that is at first elicited by the second stimulus and is eventually elicited by the first stimulus alone.

 Wondering if we have puppy training services near you?

 Getting a new puppy is exciting, especially for new puppy owners.
 The love and joy that a dog can bring as a companion or as part of a family is undeniable.
-The most common mistake new owners make, however, is to underestimate the knowledge, commitment and effort needed to train a new puppy.
+The most common mistake new owners make, however, is to underestimate the knowledge, commitment, and effort needed to train a new puppy.
 Once a puppy begins to grow, their energy can quickly feel unmanageable.
-It is all too common that a well meaning and loving family takes on a puppy, lacking the knowledge and skills to properly train.
+It is all too common that a well-meaning and loving family takes on a puppy, lacking the knowledge and skills to properly train.
 This often results in overwhelmed owners rehoming or taking these puppies to local shelters feeling that the disposition of the puppy is a bad one or simply that they are not cut out to be dog owners.

-Our processes allow for us to easily complete our in home puppy training services at your home or within the environment where behaviors manifest— such as in the park or around other dogs while you walk through the neighborhood!
+Our processes allow for us to easily complete our in-home puppy training services at your home or within the environment where behaviors manifest— such as in the park or around other dogs while you walk through the neighborhood!